 Down Home Hospitality

-Riffing on that theme of escape and welcome, home stylist Mindy MacNeil transformed a 90-year-old barn into a unique getaway that honors the rustic charm and utilitarian ideals of the building, while proving playground for her luxe and witty aesthetic.
+Riffing on that theme of escape and comfort, home stylist Mindy MacNeil transformed a 90-year-old barn into a unique getaway that honors the rustic charm and utilitarian ideals of the building, while proving playground for her luxe and witty aesthetic.
 A fearless mixer, you’ll find aging beams and original floorboards among velvet sofas and brass bar carts.
 The result is a space that’s both expansive and cozy, full of humor, history, and a clear intention to delight.

 Barn of Three Oaks accommodates up to eight guests with 3 bedrooms, 2.5 baths, a fully outfitted kitchen, and wood-burning fireplace.
 Located off Highway 12 between New Buffalo and Three Oaks, it’s a 5-15 minute drive to the beach, wineries, and most area attractions.